Efficient Detection of Communities with Significant Overlaps in Networks: Partial Community Merger Algorithm: Benchmarking

 \section{Benchmarking}

 We tested PCMA using two benchmark models to illustrate its performance and applicability.
-Results are compared with two fast and accurate overlapping community detection algorithms that are among the best~\cite{Xie:2013ku}: namely OSLOM~\cite{Lancichinetti:2011gn} and SLPA~\cite{Xie:2011hc}.
+Results are compared with DEMON~\cite{Coscia:2012ip}, which shares the same general idea as that of PCMA, and also three other fast and accurate overlapping community detection algorithms that are among the best~\cite{Xie:2013ku}: namely OSLOM~\cite{Lancichinetti:2011gn}, SLPA~\cite{Xie:2011hc}, and BIGCLAM~\cite{Yang:2013ko}.

-First, a simple benchmark model in the spirit of the planted l-partition model~\cite{Condon:2001jj} is used.
+First, a simple benchmark model in the spirit of the planted $\ell$-partition model~\cite{Condon:2001jj} is used.
 The network is generated as follows: \begin{enumerate} \item Generate an ER random network of $n$ vertices with a mean degree $\left<k\right>$ that serves as background noise.

 \item Randomly sample $s$ vertices as a community, with $s$ satisfying the Poisson distribution with an expected value of $\left<s\right>$.
 Connect each pair of members with a probability $p$.